-Our 24-mile long, powder-soft beaches were voted no. 2 in 2018 among the top ten “best Florida beaches.”
+Our 24-mile long, powder-soft beaches were voted No. 1 in 2020 among the “15 Best Florida Beaches" by US News.
 From the white sands sculpted from Appalachian quartz to crystal clear waters of the Gulf of Mexico, you’ll delight in the miles and miles of paradise.

 While discovering our beautiful beaches, you might have a few questions along the way.
 Here’s a helpful guide to Destin beaches so you can keep shell seeking, sun bronzing, sandcastle building, and soul searching.

 - BEACH WHEELCHAIRS — To request a beach wheelchair, please call the Destin Fire Control District at (850) 837-8413.

 - DOGS — For safety reasons, dogs are not allowed on the beaches in Okaloosa County.
 This policy is mandated by County Ordinance No. 77-19, Section 6, restricting dogs in public parks, beaches, school grounds, restaurants and food stores (except seeing eye & hearing ear dogs).
 Instead, please visit the City of Destin's Nancy Weidenhamer Dog Park located at 4100 Indian Bayou Trail.